Frvnko/CS10/Websites/Introductory Boilerplate/README.md

 Steps
 - Create a new text document: Right Click / New / Text Document
 - Rename DOC and File Extension: index.html
-- Add Automatic Boilerplate by typing html in blank .html
+- Add Automatic Boilerplate by typing html in blank .html file

 Automatic HTML Boilerplate from Atom
 ```html